EricCousineau-TRI/bazel-large-files-with-girder/WORKFLOWS.md

 ## Editing Files in a `*.sha512` group

-You may also use `mode = "devel"` if you wish to edit *all* of them.
-You *must* have these files present in your workspace; to make this happen, so below.
+You may also use `mode = "devel"` in `external_data_group` or `exteranl_data_sha_gorup` if you wish to edit *all* of the files.
+If you do wnat this, you must have downloaded all of the files to your workspace (as shown down below).

-If you only wish to edit one file in a glob'd group, consider a structure like:
+If you only want one file, consider the structure mentioned below:

     external_data_sha_group(
         name = "meshes_nondevel",